 A CmpRegion is a Region which allows two component Regions (of any class) to be combined to form a more complex Region.
 This combination may be performed a boolean AND, OR or XOR (exclusive OR) operator.
 If the AND operator is used, then a position is inside the CmpRegion only if it is inside both of its two component Regions.
 If the OR operator is used, then a position is inside the CmpRegion if it is inside either (or both) of its two component Regions.
-If the XOR operator is used, then a position is inside the CmpRegion.
-If the XOR operator is used, then a position is inside the CmpRegion.
+If the XOR operator is used, then a position is inside the CmpRegion if it is inside one but not both of its two component Regions.
+Other operators can be formed by negating one or both component Regions before using them to construct a new CmpRegion.